 Meghalaya literally means “the abode of the cloud”.
-The vast clouds that originate from the Bay of Bengal, crosses the heated plains of Bangladesh and enter into India at Meghalaya.
+The vast clouds that originate from the Bay of Bengal, cross the heated plains of Bangladesh and enter India at Meghalaya.
 Suddenly the Garo, Khasi and Jaintia hills of the Shillong Plateau cool the cloud resulting in rainfall.
 Meghalaya is the home of the cloud and one of the wettest places on earth with an average rainfall of about 12000 mm in some areas.

 The state capital Shillong is situated in East Khasi hills not far from the Assam border.
 Although the state has 11 districts, most tourism activity is limited to the East Khasi district and to the neighbouring West Jaintia Hill district area.
 The remaining 9 districts, although have equal tourism potential, are yet to be featured majorly in the tourism calendar.

 The capital Shillong is the hub of tourism activity in the state.
 Shillong is touted to be the "Scotland of the East".
 In the nearby area, one can visit tourist destinations such as Cherrapunji – Mawsynaram – Dawki – Jowai and other places all of these places are within a 2 to 4 hours drive from Shillong.

 Most of the about three and a half million local population are aborigines of the land, there is proof of human habitation of the state since the Neolithic age.
 Khasi, Garo and Jaintia people constitute about 83% of the population.
 Bengali, Nepali and some other smaller tribes constitute the rest of the population.
 75% of people are Christian here and English is the official language.